 ST60-2230C-P on i.MX 8M Plus EVK - Yocto Integration

-This tutorial shows how to get the Laird ST60-2230C-P m.2 board working on the i.MX 8M Plus board using Yocto.
+This tutorial shows how to get the ST60-2230C-P m.2 board working on the i.MX 8M Plus board using Yocto.

 Required Items